Rhypal/EDTANet/README.md

 # EDTANet
-Evidential Disentanglement and Semantic-Visual Topological Alignment for Cross-domain Plant Disease Classification
+Evidential Disentanglement and Semantic-Visual Topological Alignment for Cross-domain Plant Disease Classification <br>
 This repository implements the method proposed in the research on cross-domain plant disease classification, which leverages evidential disentanglement and semantic-visual topological alignment to address domain shift issues in plant disease recognition tasks.

-The directory structure and core file/folder functions are detailed below:
+The directory structure and core file/folder functions are detailed below:<br>
 ├── dataset/                # Dataset-related modules<br>
 │   ├── __init__.py
 │   ├── Adataset.py      # Data loading pipeline for cross-domain plant disease datasets<br>